 ‘After listening, they did their job.’

-Her adviser supported her family step by step, starting with her eldest son’s citizenship, then helping Stella and her other children apply for leave to remain.
+Her adviser supported her family step by step, starting with her eldest son’s citizenship, then helping Lena and her other children apply for leave to remain.
 The process took time, with delays and refusals along the way, but they kept going.

 Once her status was granted, things began to change.
 She could finally focus on housing, although it was not straightforward.
 With support from the Centre, she challenged delays with the council and worked to keep her family safe when they were asked to move out.